 - To make critical first measurements in rarely or never visited regions of the Australian Antarctic Territory, including under ice shelves and at remote rock outcrops and parts of the ice sheet.

 - To train the next generation of Antarctic researchers, and support the career development of a more diverse cohort of research leaders.

-- To strength Australia’s research presence in the Antarctic and, together with our international partners, to enhance Australia’s international reputation in Antarctic science excellence.
+- To strengthen Australia’s research presence in the Antarctic and, together with our international partners, to enhance Australia’s international reputation for Antarctic science excellence.